Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been favored on the moneyline nine total times this season.
-They've finished 3-6 in those games.
+- The Giants have won 40% of the games this season when they were favored on the moneyline (4-6).

-- San Francisco has played as moneyline favorites of -175 or shorter in just one game this season, which it lost.
+- When it has played as moneyline favorites with odds of -135 or shorter, San Francisco has a record of 2-5 (28.6%).

-- Based on this game's moneyline, the Giants have an implied win probability of 63.6%.
+- Based on this game's moneyline, the Giants' implied win probability is 57.4%.

-- San Francisco has combined with opponents to go over the total 15 times this season for a 15-13-3 record against the over/under.
+- In the 32 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 15 times (15-14-3).

-- The Giants have not had a run line set for an outing this season.
+- The Giants have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.